2635 Record Systems [R-07.2015]

 - (8) Third party requester comments after a patent owner response.

-All events will be permanently recorded and displayed in the “Contents” portion of PALM.
+Each of these events, as well as additional events reported by the Central Reexamination Unit (CRU) Technical Support Staff (TSS) will be permanently recorded and displayed in the “Contents” portion of PALM.
 In addition, status representative of these events will also be displayed.

 - (E) Status Reports - Various weekly reports can be generated for the event reporting discussed above.
 The primary purpose of these computer outputs is to assure that reexaminations are, in fact, processed with "special dispatch" .